California One-Day Fishing License: Cost, Rules & How to Buy

 2. Follow regulations: comply with size, bag, and seasonal limits; protected species rules remain in force.

-3. Reporting requirements: if you catch sturgeon or spiny lobster, complete required report cards even though no license is needed.
+3. Reporting requirements: if you catch sturgeon or spiny lobster, complete the required report cards even though no license is needed.

 Licensed Anglers Exemptions